IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 - Creating a private network endpoint: <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_creating-endpoints" target="_blank">https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_creating-endpoints</a>

 #
-# Virtual Data Center capacity
+# Virtual Data Center Capacity

 These values essentially determine the compute processing capacity that is allocated to your virtual data center.
 These are measured in vCPU increments.
 Each vCPU increment represents a single 2.0 GHz core.
 Compute memory, or "RAM limit" as it is described on the IBM Cloud portal, is allocated in GB increments.
 RAM limits identify the maximum random access memory for each virtual data center.